Ricci-Cubic Holographic Dark Energy: Confronting Observations, Stability and the Cosmic Coincidence Problem: Introduction

 \section{Introduction}

-The universe has recently entered an accelerated expansion phase, as shown by observations of the SN Ia supernovae \cite{x1, x2}.
+The universe has recently entered an accelerated expansion phase, as shown by observations of SN Ia supernovae (S. Perlmutter et al. 1999; A. G. Riess et al. 1998).
 The era that was ruled by matter for a long time has clearly ended.
-There are other theoretical frameworks that can explain this strange phenomenon, but the cosmological constant $\Lambda$ is the most commonly used one \cite{x3}.
-However, to solve the dynamical nature, more degrees of freedom beyond the usual framework of particle physics and general relativity (GR) \cite{x4} must be included.
+There are other theoretical frameworks that can explain this strange phenomenon, but the cosmological constant $\Lambda$ is the most commonly used one (P. J. E. Peebles \& B. Ratra (2003)).
+However, to solve the dynamical nature, more degrees of freedom beyond the usual framework of particle physics and general relativity (A. Einstein 1916) must be included.
 Furthermore, it is never easy to explain the universe's whole thermal history, including early inflation.
-Two distinct methods can be used to modify GR.
-Modified gravity theories \cite{x5, x6, x7} were originally created by adding changes in the geometrical sector.
-Altering the matter sector and adding exotic, negative-pressure components—known as dark energy (DE) \cite{x8} is the alternative.
+Two distinct methods can be used to modify general relativity.
+Modified gravity theories (S. Nojiri, S. D. Odintsov \& V. K. Oikonomou 2017; S. Nojiri \& S. D. Odintsov (2007); S. Capozziello et al. 2019) were originally created by adding changes in the geometrical sector.
+Altering the matter sector and adding exotic, negative-pressure components—known as dark energy (P. Brax 2018)—is the alternative.
 As desired, both of these ideas make use of additional degrees of freedom.